 Product Installation

 We recommend installing iREVEAL in a new sub-directory of the user’s home directory.
-To install iREVEAL all you need to do is unzip the file into the intended directory:

-Create a new directory to hold iREVEAL.
-(Possibly in the user’s home directory, but the user MUST have write access to the directory.)
+To install iREVEAL all you need to do is unzip the file into the intended directory (user MUST have write access to the directory) and set the path to iREVEAL in FOQUS settings :

-unzip iREVEAL.zip in the new folder.
+unzip iREVEAL.zip in a new folder.
 This will create multiple directories including “iREVEAL” The iREVEAL folder will contain the iREVEAL.jar file, manuals and several other directories.

 Open FOQUS, select “Session” tab and click on “FOQUS Settings.”
 At the bottom of the FOQUS window.